 We hope that you find the information on Key Policy Data useful and we simply request that you share this website with your friends and family.
 Additionally, be sure to sign up for our mailing list to make sure you don't miss any of our analysis on the important public policy issues impacting your state.

-In Fiscal Year (FY) 2011, Louisiana collected $16.6 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average Louisiana taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2011, Michigan collected $36.1 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average Michigan taxpayer can afford this level of taxation.

-As shown in the charts below, Louisiana's state and local tax burden (tax collections divided by personal income) was the thirteenth lowest in the nation for FY 2011 at 9.6 percent—or 8.1 percent below the national average of 10.5 percent.
-Louisiana is one of only five state whose tax burden has fallen over time by -10.7 percent to 9.6 percent in FY 2011 from 10.6 percent in FY 1950—the other four states are Arizona (-0.4 percent), Florida (-11.3 percent), Oklahoma (-4 percent), and South Dakota (-23 percent).
+As shown in the charts below, Michigan’s state and local tax burden (tax collections divided by personal income) was the twenty-fifth lowest in the nation for FY 2011 at 10.1 percent—or 3.1 percent below the national average of 10.5 percent.
+Michigan’s tax burden has grown over time by 35.6 percent to 10.1 percent in FY 2011 from 7.5 percent in FY 1950.